rsowell/cs-457-agile-iterations/docs/4-Iteration-1--Spec-and-Deliverables-92a2.md

 To render the maps, this project uses a combination of JavaScript and [Topojson](https://github.com/topojson/topojson-specification), a compact alternative to [GeoJSON](https://tools.ietf.org/html/rfc7946).
 These file formats are both used to represent simple geographical features.

 You will find prebuilt Topojson files in `assets/topojson`, but we need the JavaScript `d3.js` library to render the maps as SVG images.
 This library is fetched using `npm` from `npmjs.com`, the package manager for JavaScript code.
-In addition, we use the `jsbundling-rails` gem (which wraps the Webpack front-end build tool) to compile JavaScript its dependencies.
+In addition, we use the `jsbundling-rails` gem (which wraps the Webpack front-end build tool) to compile JavaScript dependencies.
 You will find the compiled JavaScript that renders the browser in `app/assets/builds/`.
 Why do we 'compile' our JavaScript code?
 This helps us create modular files which are less likely to have dependency conflicts.
 Combining dependencies into fewer total files also helps us manage the total number of individual requests made to load a page, which improves performance.

 We also use JQuery to listen and react to DOM events eg. when a form value changes.
 Open the `/events` path on your browser and assess how the `Filter By` form works.
 What JavaScript file handles the changes in the form?